reinka/blog/content/post/cpu-cache.md

 The idea is based on the CPU's memory hierarchy.
 According to official ARM documentation, the Neoverse N1 CPU fetches data from RAM in **64-byte chunks** called **cache lines**.
 Accessing data already in a cache is a "hit"; accessing data that isn't is a "miss," which forces the CPU to stall and wait.

-To exploit this, the C program allocates a **256MB** array, a size chosen to be orders of magnitude larger than the N1's L3 cache (which tops out at 4MB).
+To exploit this, the C program allocates a **256MB** array, a size chosen to be far larger than the on-chip last-level cache.
+Per Arm’s Neoverse N1 documentation, the DSU L3 is optional and configurable up to 4MB per cluster ([Arm Neoverse N1](https://developer.arm.com/Processors/Neoverse%20N1)); many N1-based SoCs also add a larger system-level cache, but 256MB still dwarfs it.
 It then uses a `STRIDE` macro to control the access pattern:
 * **`STRIDE = 1`**: This sequential access pattern is designed to be highly efficient, as the CPU's hardware prefetcher can easily predict and load the next 64-byte cache line before it's needed.
-* **`STRIDE = 256`**: This strided pattern jumps 256 bytes (4 cache lines) at a time, designed to defeat the prefetcher and cause a cache miss on almost every access.
+* **`STRIDE = 256`**: This strided pattern jumps 256 bytes (4 cache lines) at a time, which largely defeats the prefetcher and triggers frequent last-level cache refills.

 ```c
 #include <stdio.h>